Interested parties FAQs

 For language translations of these FAQs, please go to our Language and translation support page.

 Under the Coroners Act 2006, the immediate family of someone who has died has the right to be kept informed and be involved in certain decisions relating to a coronial investigation.

-If I become an interested party to the 2019 Christchurch masjid attacks coronial inquiry, what will happen?
+If I become an Interested Party to the 15 March 2019 Christchurch masjidain attack coronial Inquiry, what will happen?

 Yes.
-You can find out what’s happening by visiting the Masjid attacks website pages at Masjid attacks coronial process.
+You can find out what’s happening by visiting the masjidain attack website pages at Masjidain attack coronial process.
 The pages will be regularly updated during the process.

-If I’m a family member of the Shaheed and the Coroner is already in contact with me, do I need to register to become an interested party?
+If I’m a family member of the deceased and the Coroner is already in contact with me, do I need to register to become an Interested Party?

 No, you don’t need to register.

-How do I become an interested party to the masjid attacks coronial inquiry?
+How do I become an Interested Party to the masjidain attack coronial Inquiry?

-Please check the masjid attacks website pages at Masjid attacks coronial process for how to apply.
+Please check the Interested Parties webpage for how to apply.